Ex-Nihilo-0-1/HW-1/README.md

+# Notice

-# Notice that compared to the original specification of the program, the ID3.pruning() in our submission returns the pruned tree.
+Compared to the original specification of the program, the ID3.pruning() in our submission returns the pruned tree.
 This is because we for the life of us cannot figure out why we cannot use the function, which has a nested helper function in it, to update the tree variable outside of it.
 Therefore, we also changed ONLY ONE line of code (line 71 in this submission is changed to "tree = ID3.prune(tree, valid)" from "ID3.prune(tree, valid)") in unit_tests.py to make sure unit_test.testPruningOnHouseData() work.
 Because our ID3.pruning() returns the pruned tree, we noticed that it doesn't pass one of the tests for pruning in unit_test.py.

 # 1.